Digicreon/Arkiv/README.md

 ### How to execute pre- and/or post-backup scripts?
 See the previous answer.
 You just have to add these scripts before and/or after the Arkiv program in the Cron table.

+### Is it possible to backup more often than every hours?
+No, it's not possible.

 ### How to execute Arkiv with different configurations?
 You can add the path to the configuration file as a parameter of the program on the command line.